 The respiratory system is a vital part of the human body for it supplies oxygen to the different parts of the body, which is necessary for survival.
 As the body’s breathing mechanism, it is composed of the nose, mouth, trachea (or windpipe), which collectively serve as the airway, a pair of lungs and a muscle for respiration (the diaphragm).
 The respiratory system begins with the nose where air is inhaled and then carried through the nasal cavity into the pharynx.
 Once air passes through the pharynx, it goes into the trachea, and from there, enters into the lungs.

-Each cell in your entire body needs oxygen in order to move, build, reproduce and to turn food into energy.
-The respiratory system supplies oxygen to all parts of your body.
+Each cell in your body needs oxygen to move, build, reproduce, and turn food into energy.
+The respiratory system supplies oxygen to all parts of your body through the circulatory system.
 Every time you inhale, your blood circulates the air all over your body.
 On an average, you are breathing 13 pints of air every minute.
-Also for the respiratory system to function, there are four essential requirements needed:
+There are four essential requirements for the respiratory system to function:

 The respiratory system surface must be moist.

 The surface must be thin-walled so diffusion of air can rapidly occur.

 It must have a source of oxygen.

 The respiratory surfaces must be in contact with the transport system that carries oxygen.